 How much do I need for a sale?

 You should have a significant amount of furniture and personal property for a successful estate sale.
 It is costly to run a large sale.
-It takes 5 to 8 sale employees working for the 2 or 3 days of the sale.
+It takes 7 to 10 sale employees working for the 2 or 3 days of the sale.
 A large staff is needed to protect from theft and to assist customers.
 In addition, it takes an average of two weeks to set up a sale, which is also labor-intensive.
-Chrisalin offers a confidential, non-obligation home visit to determine the approximate value of what you have to sell.
+Chrisalin offers a confidential, no-obligation home visit to determine the approximate value of what you have to sell.